hie-dave/lpjg-gui/python/README.md

 result = run_simulations(run_settings, simulations, ins, pfts, pr, out)
 ```

+Notes

+- Methods may be called from background threads; keep handlers fast and
+  thread-safe.
+- Output can be frequent; consider buffering or filtering.
+- Advanced: if implementing the .NET interfaces directly instead of subclassing
+  these bases, the class must inherit from `System.Object`, call
+  `Object.__init__`, and set a valid `__namespace__` (for example
+  `"LpjGuess.Runner.Python"`).
+Using the provided base classes is recommended.

 ### Programmatic construction of simulations

 Many workflows define a small grid of parameter values and generate one